 You could qualify for VA disability benefits if your PTSD is due to or aggravated by an in-service event.

-How Your Attorney Will Lead Your Pursuit of Fair Benefits
+How Your Advocate Will Lead Your Pursuit of Fair Benefits

-Your VA disability lawyer can lead your case for VA disability benefits.
+Your VA disability advocate can lead your case for VA disability benefits.
 They can help with the decision review process related to your PTSD benefits.
-The responsibilities of your attorney may include:
+The responsibilities of your advocate may include:

 Preserving Claim-Related Evidence

-Your lawyer will need to prove that your PTSD is service-connected.
+Your advocate will need to prove that your PTSD is service-connected.
 They may do so by obtaining service records, getting testimony from your doctors, and securing other types of evidence.
-Your lawyer will organize and preserve evidence, eventually submitting it to VA officials.
+Your advocate will organize and preserve evidence, eventually submitting it to VA officials.

 Defending Your Rights